Protocol Revenue

 There are natural checks and balances that allow “non-voting” participants to create market pressures.
 Some examples:

-• If Node Operators don’t find holding RPL attractive, they may still opt to run ETH-only.
-This grows total revenue and makes holding RPL more attractive.
-See Case Study: ETH-only is Preferred by Node Operators.
+• If node operators don’t find holding RPL attractive, they may still opt to run ETH-Only.
+This grows total revenue and makes staking RPL more attractive.
+See Case Study: ETH-Only is Preferred by Node Operators.

 • If rETH holders find rETH unattractive, they can sell (or not buy) rETH.
 This limit to growth also limits the value of RPL.